Madden 23 Ratings: Which Players Got the Biggest Snubs?

-Madden 23 ratings: Which players got the biggest snubs? originally appeared on NBC Sports Chicago
+Madden 23 ratings: Which players got the biggest snubs? originally appeared on NBC Sports Bayarea

 Madden Ratings Performance Adjustor seems like a pretty sweet gig: stand on the sideline, get a great view of an NFL game and break down players’ skills.